Home

 Emptied of its poetry.

-Acrostic poems are unique in that the first letter of each line spells out a word or message.
-While they can be simple and playful, Acrostic poems can also be deeply meaningful, depending on the word or phrase being spelled out.
+Acrostic poems are distinctive because the first letter of each line spells out a word or message.
+While they’re often simple and playful, acrostics can also carry deeper meaning, especially when the chosen word or phrase holds personal significance.

 Example: